supreethshaker/how_funny/README.md

 ## Abstract

-The general aim for this project is to read compare different classification metrics on a dataset of our choosing.
+The general aim for this project is to read compare different classification metrics on a dataset of choice.

-We combined the One million reddit jokes dataset and highlights from the CNN dailymail dataset and marked them as 1 for jokes and -1 for not jokes.
+One million reddit jokes dataset and highlights from the CNN dailymail dataset were combined and marked as 1 for jokes and -1 for not jokes.
 (Everything from reddit was considered a joke and highlights from cnn/dailymail was considered to not be one).

 ## Description

 This problem is a binary classification problem.
-After preprocessing the data we will test a variety of different classification models to determine which model works best.
+After preprocessing the data, a variety of different classification models are tested to determine which model works best.

 ### Dimensionality Reduction
 - TfIdf Vectorization